augle-me/developer-docs/developer/apps/develop/monetize/step-by-step-admon-integration.md

 Once you create the ad unit get the ad unit id, you need this in the next step.

-// Screen on getting the
+// Screen shot on getting the

 #### Step 3: Add the ad unit to Augle Developer Console